vikuli/vikuli/README.md

 ### 🧐 About Me :
 - 💻 I create websites and web applications using JavaScript / TypeScript and the Angular framework.
 - ⚡ In my free time I read technical articles and improve my development skills.
-- 👩‍💻 Most of my projects are available on [Github](https://github.com/vikuli)
+- 👩‍💻 Some of my projects are available on [Github](https://github.com/vikuli)

 ---